EmeraldSlash/SessionLocker/README.md

 - The library should be thought of as a backend that is relatively neutral about architectural details.
 - The use of singletons or globals is avoided so that all inputs can be configured by usage code.
 - All code execution can be controlled by the usage code (except for isolated operations without side effects).
 But the library can still have _optional_ convenience APIs which execute code on their own, if the user doesn't care.
 - Complicated pipelines are explicitly implemented as state machines so that they can be easily comprehended by humans and turned into isolated reusable units of code.
-At the moment the library's state machines are reevaluated every frame, which is fine at the moment: there are no performance problems.
+At the moment the library's state machines are reevaluated every frame, which is fine at the moment.
 If necessary the state machines can be reevaluated less frequently in the future, but I haven't added this capability yet.
 Blocking Roblox API calls are isolated so that they can behave as nice pure functions with no annoying code execution side effects.
   - This explicit state machine design is a reaction to the common programming style in Roblox that makes heavy use of fibers ("coroutines" / "threads") and derived constructs (like promises).
 That programming style complicates code execution and makes it hard to guarantee robustness, especially when there are many different sources of input into the implicit state machine.
-In the case of DataStore state machines, they have inputs coming from game code modifying save data or requesting data to be saved, players joining and leaving the game, the success or failure of various DataStore operations (also related to DataStore request limits), and the steady, unstoppable advancement of time.
+In the case of DataStore state machines, they have inputs coming from game code modifying save data or requesting data to be saved, players joining and leaving the game, the success or failure of various DataStore operations (also related to DataStore request limits), and time.

 ## Usage Examples